 A Warranty is a written document issued by a manufacturer or service provider that provides a guarantee of quality.
 When a product or service has a defect. or fails to meet that quality, the purchaser in possession of the warranty can enact the guarantee to replace or repair the product or service.
 In construction, express warranties are issued by contractors and part of the construction agreement's documents.

 A Wet Signature refers to a physical signature on a paper document.
-It's a term that's often used to describe whether an authorized document was physically signed with a pen, as opposed to being authorized via an electronic/digital signature (i.e., e-signature).
+It's a term that's often used to describe whether an authorised document was physically signed with a pen, as opposed to being authorised via an electronic/digital signature (i.e., e-signature).

 In computing, a Wildcard Character is a character that can be typed in a string to represent one (1) or more characters.
 The most common wildcard character is the asterisk (*), which is frequently used as the end of a partial word to represent one or more characters in a search string.
 For example, in the Project level RFIs tool, typing door* in the Search field would return search results that might include door, doors, doorframe, doorframes and doorway.